 This is a delicious traditional dish from Rajasthan, guaranteed to help you use up any surplus turmeric you grow!

-Turmeric is one of 100 species in the genus Curcuma, many of which are productive.
-Turmeric is a winter herbaceous perennial, and needs six hours of morning sunshine.
+Conventional turmeric, Curcuma longa, is one of 100 species in the genus Curcuma, many of which are cultivated in tropical climates.
+Turmeric is a winter herbaceous perennial, and needs six hours of morning sunshine, or all day dappled shade.
 Plants thrive in a compost rich, freely draining, well dug soil.
-Plants sprout as the summer wet season approaches, and for best results plants should be watered weekly in dry weather.
+I keep the soil in my Spice Border at pH 6.5 and test the pH annually.
+Plants sprout as the spring storm season progresses towards the summer wet season.
+For best results plants should be watered weekly in dry weather.

 Turmeric is winter herbaceous, so when plants die down to the ground in winter this is the gardener’s cue to harvest the rhizomes.
 Save some of the best rhizomes for replanting next year’s crop – plant them about 5cm deep, spacing them 30cm apart.